Pork Panko'd Beef Schnitzel with Parmesan Sauce

 For the sauce (which my husband now refers to as "Shaky Knees Sauce" because it is just that good):

 Next, take your meat on a wonderful schnitzel journey.
 Coat each piece with flour.
 Next, dip it in the egg/milk mixture.
-Finally, help your beef realize its highest potential by dragging it through the bowl of perfectly seasoned Pork Dust.
+Finally, help your beef realize its highest potential by dragging it through the bowl of perfectly seasoned Pork Panko.
 Do I hear angels singing?

 You will now have a perfectly camouflaged schnitzel on your hands.
 Don't take your eyes off of it too long or you might lose it all together!